Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 Using status alone, details from an external service can be provided to users within the PR experience.
 Sometimes, sharing information about a PR is all that is necessary, but in other cases PRs should be blocked from merging until requirements are met.
 Like the in-box policies, the **Status policy** provides a way for external services to block PR completion until requirements are met.
+If the policy is required, it must pass in order to complete the pull request.
+If the policy is optional, it is informational only, and a status of `succeeded` is not required in order to complete the pull request.

 Status policies are configured just like other [branch policies](../branch-policies.md).
 When adding a new status policy, the **name** and **genre** of the status policy must be entered.
 If the status has been posted previously you can pick it from the list; if it is a new policy you can type in the name of the policy.

 ![Status policy](_img/pull-request-status/pull-request-status-policy.png)

-When a status policy is specifed, it requires that a status of `succeeded` with the `context` matching the selected name must be present to complete PRs.
+When a status policy is specified, it requires that a status of `succeeded` with the `context` matching the selected name be present to in order for this policy to pass.
 An **Authorized account** can also be selected to require that a specific account has the authority to post status that will approve the policy.

 ### Policy applicability